markolalovic/tda-digits/README.md

 To create a data set for the input to a standard machine learning algorithm, we extracted topological features for 10000 images of handwritten digits.
 We split the data set 50:50 in train and test set so each one had 5000 examples and classified the images only based on extracted topological features using SVM with RBF kernel.

 Accuracy on the train set using 10-fold cross validation was 0.88 (+/- 0.05).
 Accuracy on the test set was 0.89.
 We examined the common misclassifications.
-There were 3 examples of number 2 being mistaken for number 0 shown in Figure 3, because the number 2 was written with a loop.
+There were 3 examples of the number 2 being mistaken for number 0 shown in Figure 3, because the number 2 was written with a loop.

 <img src="figures/figure3-miss.png" alt="Number 2 being mistaken as number 0." width="600">

 For number 5 we got the lowest F1 score of 0.75.
-It was misclassified as 2 in 32 examples in test set.
+It was misclassified as 2 in 32 examples in the test set.
 First 3 examples are shown in Figure 4.
 This was expected since these numbers are topologically the same with no topological features (e.g. loops) appearing in different different regions.

 <img src="figures/figure4-miss.png" alt="Number 5 being mistaken as number 2." width="600">

-Number 8 was misclassfied as 4 in 21 examples from test set.
+Number 8 was misclassfied as 4 in 21 examples from the test set.
 First 3 examples are shown in Figure 5.
 From Figure 5 we see the stylistic problems that caused the missclassifications.
 The top loop of number 8 was not closed which made it topologically more similar to number 4 written with a loop.

 <img src="figures/figure5-miss.png" alt="Number 2 being mistaken as number 0." width="600">